AI Summary of Peer-Reviewed Research

 Research area:Social SciencesEducationTeacher education

-What the researchers tested: The study used an in-depth qualitative case study of a single student teacher in a Chinese initial teacher education program.
-The researchers analyzed semi-structured interviews, lesson plans, classroom observations, stimulated recall interviews, and reflective journals across a teaching methodology course and a practicum.
+The researchers used an in-depth qualitative case study of one student teacher in a Chinese initial teacher education program.
+They analyzed semi-structured interviews, lesson plans, classroom observations, stimulated recall interviews, and reflective journals across a teaching methodology course and a practicum.

 Key points

-• The student teacher developed greater recognition of the pedagogical value of authentic FA tasks.
+• The student teacher came to value authentic FA tasks in lesson planning.

-• The student teacher increasingly wanted to use FA-oriented instruction that promotes higher-order thinking.
+• The case showed growing interest in FA-oriented instruction that promotes higher-order thinking.

-• Pre-existing assessment beliefs, school culture norms, and limited mentoring constrained development.
+• Prior assessment beliefs, school norms, and limited mentoring constrained development.

 Disclosure